 Awards – Mr. Bender was one of the first programmers ever awarded IBM’s Outstanding Invention Award.
 This was for his breakthroughs on code based testing via data flow analysis.

 Mr. Bender founded Bender RBT Inc., initially called Bender & Associates, in 1977.
 Its primary charter is to assist clients in improving software quality and productivity, especially in business critical, mission critical, and safety critical applications.
 It has five major product and service offerings: the BenderRBT test case design tool (previously known as SoftTest and Caliber-RBT), training, consulting, contract testing, and the Bender Test Methodology.
+In this role Mr. Bender has consulted to hundreds of clients in 45 of the 50 states and across five continents.

 Prior to starting Bender & Associates, Mr. Bender was the Vice President for Applications Development for Crocker National Bank, then the twelfth largest bank in the U.S. When he joined the bank, they had not delivered a new system in over six years.
 In the next fifteen months they delivered fifteen major new systems with a staff merely one third the size of Crocker’s peer banks.
 Many of these systems were delivered faster than any other bank had ever done.
 They were also delivered at exceptionally high quality – about one defect per fifty thousand lines of executable code (industry average even today is around five defects per thousand lines of code).
 The keys were a strong focus on business objectives; heavy user involvement; an iterative project life cycle; detailed, unambiguous specifications; testing integrated throughout the project life cycle; forward scheduling instead of the normal back scheduling to a dictated date – where possible; focused accountability; and, most important of all, small teams of good people.